 Our Team

-We are a group of health professionals, artists, researchers, and consultants who aim to exist at the intersection of feminism, anti-racism, and trauma-responsiveness.
-We are working with others to dismantle white-supremacist, heteropatriarchal, cisnormative, mono-normative, and colonial practices as they exist within the classroom, healthcare system, research lab, and larger community.
-We are inspired by BIPOC scholars, feminists, freedom fighters, community organizers, and abolitionists.
-Grounded in their teachings, our aim is to support transformative justice and healing justice efforts.
+We are a collective of health professionals, artists, researchers, and consultants working at the intersection of feminism, anti-racism, and trauma-responsiveness.
+Collaborating with others, we strive to dismantle white-supremacist, heteropatriarchal, cisnormative, mono-normative, and colonial practices within education, healthcare, research, and the broader community.
+Inspired by BIPOC scholars, feminists, freedom fighters, community organizers, and abolitionists, we are dedicated to supporting transformative and healing justice efforts.

 Bianca holds a B.A. in Psychology from Sonoma State University and a M.S. in Counseling Psychology with an emphasis in Marriage and Family Therapy from the University of San Francisco.
 Having a core foundation in Sonoma County, Bianca is committed to addressing mental health concerns in her community.
 She has involved herself in working with marginalized populations, including youth, individuals with developmental disabilities, first-generation college students, and older adults.
 Previously, she spent time working at a few nonprofits in Sonoma County using her bilingual/ bicultural skills to support Latinx families impacted by trauma.
 Bianca is deeply devoted to disrupting intergenerational cycles and the systems of oppression that leave individuals feeling stuck, isolated, self-doubting, or solely misaligned.